creativetimofficial/ct-notus-shopify/README.md

 6. You have set your new theme!

 ## Documentation
-The documentation for the Material Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/bootstrap/overview/material-dashboard?ref=readme-md2).
+The documentation for the Notus Shopify is hosted at our [website](https://www.creative-tim.com/blog/creative-tim/notus-shopify/?ref=readme-ns).

 ## Browser Support
 Shopify supports the latest two versions of all browsers, unless otherwise noted.
 Some browsers that are frequently used to access Shopify include the following: